Statistical Specifications

 This document describes the statistical methods implemented in the bonsaiforest2 R package for Bayesian subgroup analysis of continuous, binary, count, and time-to-event outcomes in randomized clinical trials (RCTs).

-The package unable the implementation of both a global modeling approach (Wolbers et al. 2025), that estimates all main (prognostic) and interaction (predictive) effects in a single model, and a One-variable-at a time (Wang et al. 2024), that estimates the interaction effects using a different model for each subgrouping variable.
+The package enable the implementation of both a global modeling approach (Wolbers et al. 2025), that estimates all prognostic and predictive effects in a single model, and a One-variable-at a time (Wang et al. 2024), that estimates the predictive effects using a different model for each subgrouping variable.

 The core features described in this document are:

-2. Advanced Shrinkage Priors: Supports state-of-the-art shrinkage priors, including the Regularized Horseshoe (Piironen and Vehtari 2017; Wolbers et al. 2025) and R2D2 (Zhang et al. 2022), to provide robust control of false-positive findings while identifying potential heterogeneity.
+- Advanced Shrinkage Priors: Supports state-of-the-art shrinkage priors, including the Regularized Horseshoe (Piironen and Vehtari 2017; Wolbers et al. 2025) and R2D2 (Zhang et al. 2022).

-3. Marginal Effect Estimation: Use of standardization (G-computation) to derive interpretable marginal subgroup treatment effects, which average over the covariate distributions within each subgroup (Wolbers et al. 2025).
+Marginal Effect Estimation: Use of standardization (G-computation) to derive interpretable marginal subgroup treatment effects, which average over the covariate distributions within each subgroup (Hernán and Robins 2023).
+This is implemented through:

 This document is structured as follows: Section 2 provides a conceptual introduction to subgroup analysis challenges and the Bayesian shrinkage solution.
 Section 3 details the statistical methodology, including notation, the global and the one-variable at a time models, endpoint-specific likelihoods, prior specifications, and the standardization procedure.
 Section 4 maps these statistical methods to the core functions in the bonsaiforest2 package.